-These indicators measure investments in the promotion of broad-based primary education, strengthened capacity to provide quality public health, the reduction of child mortality, and the sustainable management of natural resources.
+These indicators measure investments in the promotion of broad-based education, strengthened capacity to provide quality public health, the reduction of child mortality, and the sustainable management of natural resources.

-• Immunization Rates - The average of DPT3 and measles immunization coverage rates for the most recent year available.
-Source: WHO and the United Nations Children's Fund (UNICEF)

-- Health Expenditures Total expenditures on health by government at all levels divided by gross domestic product (GDP).
-Source: The World Health Organization (WHO) - Primary Education Expenditures Total expenditures on primary education by government at all levels divided by GDP.
+- Immunization Rates The average of DPT3 and measles immunization coverage rates for the most recent year available.
+Source: WHO and the United Nations Children's Fund (UNICEF) - Health Expenditures Total expenditures on health by government (excluding funding sourced from external donors) at all levels divided by gross domestic product (GDP).
+Source: The World Health Organization (WHO) - Education Expenditures Total expenditures on education by government at all levels divided by GDP.
 Source: The United Nations Educational, Scientific and Cultural Organization (UNESCO) Institute of Statistics and National Governments - Girls' Primary Education Completion Rate The number of female students enrolled in the last grade of primary education minus repeaters divided by the population in the relevant age cohort (gross intake ratio in the last grade of primary).
-Source: UNESCO Institute of Statistics and National Governments - Girls' Secondary Education Enrollment Rate The number of female pupils enrolled in lower secondary school, regardless of age, expressed as a percentage of the population of females in the theoretical age group for lower secondary education.
-Countries with a GNI per capita between \$2,046 and \$4,255 will be assessed on this indicator instead of Girls Primary Completion Rates.
+Countries with a GNI/capita of \$2,145 or less are assessed on this indicator.
+Source: UNESCO Institute of Statistics and National Governments - Girls' Lower Secondary Education Completion Rate The number of female pupils that have completed the last grade of lower secondary education divided by the population within three to five years of the intended age of completion, expressed as a percentage of the total population of females in the same age group.
+Countries with a GNI/capita between \$2,146 and \$4,465 are assessed on this indicator instead of Girls' Primary Completion Rate.
 Source: UNESCO Institute of Statistics and National Governments - Child Health An index made up of three indicators: access to improved water, access to improved sanitation, and child (ages 1-4) mortality.
 Source: The Center for International Earth Science Information Network and the Yale Center for Environmental Law and Policy - Natural Resource Protection Assesses a country government's commitment to preserving biodiversity and natural habitats, responsibly managing ecosystems and fisheries, and engaging in sustainable agriculture.
-Source: Yale Center for Environmental Law and Policy and The Center for International Earth Science Information Network
+Source: Yale Center for Environmental Law and Policy